brucee63/cheat-sheets/kubernetes/kustomize/README.md

 ## replace repo on images
-this will replace the image repo globally on deployments where you add the appropriate label.
+This will replace the image repo globally on deployments where you add the appropriate label.
 Support for this is somewhat lacking with the `images` feature (useful for tags) or builtin transformers.
 This is using the `configMapGenerator`

 In this example the existing image repo is `dev.imagerepo` and we want to replace it with `prod.imagerepo`, we're leaving the user/project alone here, but that could potentially be updated by changing the delimiter logic below.
 This is useful if you have a lot of images to replace and don't want configuration management sprawl.